 We then shift over to Flash villainess Frances “Frankie” Kane a.k.a.
 Magenta as she weaves a tale that delivers a message about regret & forgiveness and that it approaches us at “The Speed Of Life” (Writer: Mark Waid, Artist: Ryan Sook, Colorist: Dave McCaig).
 We open in Keystone City where Wally West a.k.a.
 Flash returns home as his wife Linda worriedly informs him that an unexpected visitor is currently telling stories to their children, Jai and Iris II.
 It turns out to be Wally’s physicist grandfather Ira.
 After telling his children to go with their mother, Wally wants to know how it’s possible for his grandpa to be present especially due to what happened to him.
 Ira then recalls a time shortly after his grandson got married as he worked in his lab on a Tachyon Collider.
 However, there was a rupture in the core reactor as Wally sped in to shut it down and save the city.
 Unfortunately, he couldn’t save his grandfather since Ira died that day.
 Wally recalls him trying to say something to him, but he couldn’t hear.
 Afterwards, Ira explains that since Tachyon energy contains “faster-than-light particles”, they can actually punch a hole into time.
 It turns out that he didn’t die but instead gained the ability to time-travel.
 He also says it was his fault for not notifying his grandson before his machines went too far out of control.
 From there, the story ends with Ira sharing family love with Wally before taking his leave through the time continuum.

 Afterwards, Arnold Pruett a.k.a.
 Shockwave unveils a yarn involving two members of the magic-based superhero team Shadowpact who must take care of an evil within the patch known as “The Pumpkin Sinister” (Writer: Dan Didio, Penciler: Ian Churchill, Inker: Norm Rapmund, Colorist: Rod Reis).
 We open on some trick-or-treaters visiting a house only to get scared out of their wits by Dan Cassidy a.k.a.
 Blue Devil who’s dressed up in a Batman cape-and-cowl.
 He’s accompanied by a sorceress named June Moone a.k.a.
 Enchantress as they partake in Halloween candy.
 She doesn’t see what makes this particular holiday special, but he mentions that he got his first kiss from a cute girl on Halloween.
-Over in a pumpkin patch, two guys are holding a ritual as they commit a sacrifice in order to summon a being called the Pumpkin Sinster.
-With the creature under their command, they order it to go after someone from their past who’s the source of past humiliation.
-It turns out that they want Dan Cassidy himself to be killed.
+Over in a pumpkin patch, two guys are holding a ritual as one of them commits a sacrifice of his elderly dog in order to summon a being called the Pumpkin Sinster.
+With the creature under their command, the guy orders it to go after someone they knew who’s the source of his past humiliation.
+It turns out that he wants Dan Cassidy himself to be killed.

 We then shift back over to Arkham as Joker compliments Jones on his tale.
 Just then, he reveals to have glowing eyes while he maniacally laughs as the rest of the inmates get freaked out and fanatically run back to their cells.
 It’s then revealed that the Joker was possessed by Boston Brand a.k.a.
 Deadman who used the Clown Prince of Crime to stall until the riot squad (who were summoned via a silent alarm) could arrive.
 From there, the comic ends with the Joker saying that he sees his possessor.
 Boston asks how that’s possible since he’s transparent, to which Joker states that although he’s mad, he’s not stupid.